What is Net Operating Income (NOI) in Real Estate?

 Net Operating Income = Gross Operating Income – Operating Expenses

-Gross Operating Income = Gross Potential Income – Potential Losses
+Gross Operating Income = Potential Rental Income – Vacancy Rates

-If you are calculating this for a property that you are considering to invest in, it will be helpful to research the following:
+If you are calculating this for a property that you are considering investing in, it will be helpful to research the following:

 • Average Vacancy Rates